 Want to earn continuing education credit for this article?
 Learn more.

-- limits the client’s potential to heal
+- Limit the client’s potential to heal

-- often leads to practitioner burnout
+- Lead to practitioner burnout and compassion fatigue

-Unhealthful Compassion
+Understanding Unhealthful Compassion

 In order to better understand the possible outcomes of unhealthful compassion, it must first be defined.
 When the desire to help someone is not accompanied by the ultimate vision of them helping themselves, a dynamic of unhealthful compassion exists.
 Being a caregiver with a healthy, compassionate approach involves allowing and even encouraging the recipient to take as much responsibility for their condition as possible.